 Payment received

-This adjustment is used to show a credit against the credit card balance relating to a payment from the consumer
+This adjustment is used to show a credit against the credit card balance. a net payment entry will be shown for the date specified.
+This net payment will show a balance reduction.

 Insurance premium

-This adjustment will show a debit against the credit card balance relating to a charge for PPI insurance
+This adjustment will show a debit against the credit card balance relating to a charge for PPI insurance.
+A start date and a value is required for this adjustment.

 Interest

-This adjustment will show a debit against the credit card balance relating to the monthly interest charge
+This adjustment will show a debit against the credit card balance relating to the monthly interest charge.
+A start date and an amount are required for this adjustment.

 Purchase

-This adjustment will show a debit against the credit card balance relating to a purchase made by the consumer
+This adjustment will show a debit against the credit card balance relating to ta purchase made by the consumer.
+A start date and an amount are required for this adjustment.

 Refund

-This adjustment is used to show a credit against the credit card balance relating to a refund from the card provider
+This adjustment is used to show a credit against the credit card balance relating to a refund from the card provider.
+A start date and an amount are required for this adjustment.

 Late payment fee

-This adjustment is used to show a debit against the credit card balance relating to the consumer making a late or missing a monthly minimum payment
+This adjustment will show a debit against the credit card balance relating to the consumer making a late or missing a monthly minimum payment.
+A start date and an amount are required for this adjustment.

 Over limit fee

-This adjustment will show a debit against the credit card balance relating to the consumer exceeding their agreed credit limit
+This adjustment will show a debit against the credit card balance relating to the consumer exceeding their agreed credit limit.
+A start date and an amount are required for this adjustment.

 Cash advance fee